energyPATHWAYS/EnergyPATHWAYS/model_building_tools/gen_classes/README.txt

 5. Makefile

-- Runs all required commands in correct order if files dependencies indicate something is out of date.
+- Runs all required commands in correct order if file dependencies indicate something is out of date.

 6. test_*.py